TwilioDevEd/video-superclass-feb-22/README.md

 # Twilio Video Demo

-This is the code written during the live Twilio Video demo during Twilio's Signal 2021 Superclass.
+This is the code written during the live Twilio Video demo during Twilio's February 2022 Superclass.

 It creates a simple Video application that displays a virtual knitting circle and populates each yarn ball with an HTML